Navajo weaving: Weaving

 Navajo family with loom.
 Near Old Fort Defiance, New Mexico.
 Albumen print photograph, 1873.

 Traditional Navajo weaving used upright looms with no moving parts.
 Support poles were traditionally constructed of wood; steel pipe is more common today.
 The artisan sits on the floor during weaving and wraps the finished portion of fabric underneath the loom as it grows.
 The average weaver takes anywhere from two months to many years to finish a single rug.
 The size greatly determines the amount of time spent weaving a rug.
 The ratio of weft to warp threads had a fine count before the Bosque Redondo internment and declined in the following decades, then rose somewhat to a midrange ratio of five to one for the period 1920–1940.
 19th-century warps were colored handspun wool or cotton string, then switched to white handspun wool in the early decades of the 20th century.

 Position in Navajo religion

 Weaving plays a role in the creation myth of Navajo cosmology, which articulates social relationships and continues to play a role in Navajo culture.
 According to one aspect of this tradition, a spiritual being called "Spider Woman" instructed the women of the Navajo how to build the first loom from exotic materials including sky, earth, sunrays, rock crystal, and sheet lightning.
 Then "Spider Woman" taught the Navajo how to weave on it.

 Because of this belief traditionally there will be a "mistake" somewhere within the pattern.
 It is said to prevent the weaver from becoming lost in spider woman's web or pattern.
+An example is the spirit line (Ch'ihónít'i), frequently seen in weavings with continuous borders, woven into one corner.
+This serves as a pathway for spiritual elements to exit the textile safely.